burlachenkok/exploring-python3/python3-note.md

 ```
 This file demonstrated the memory segments and libraries mapped by a program.
 There is no explicit information about size of mapped images/libraries.
 Each line corresponding at the beginning contains a pair of hyphen-separated numbers indicating the virtual address range (in hexadecimal format) at which the memory segment is mapped.

-In Linux OS the OS concepts by design is tried to be represented as files.
+In Linux OS the all low level OS concepts by design is tried to be represented as files.
 Dynamic (Shared) Libraries are also files.
 And you can obtain a list of all open files with the [lsof](https://linux.die.net/man/8/lsof) command:
 ```bash
 lsof -p `pidof python`
 ```